These are downloadable as a gzipped tar file.

 binarygenlist(a,b,c,n,e) prints these classes.

 - sswgeneral(a,b,c,d,e,f) .
-This function lives in patz and solves the diophantine equation ax2 + bxy + cy2 + dx + ey + f = 0, where (a,b,c) ≠ (0,0,0), using a method inspired by a theorem of John Robertson.
+This function lives in patz and solves the diophantine equation ax2 + bxy + cy2 + dx + ey + f = 0, where (a,b,c) ≠ (0,0,0), using a method inspired by a lemma of John Robertson.
 One needs programs

-patz squareroot2 powertest3 genfacs gcd posformrep reduceneg congruence powerdd
+patz squareroot2 powertest3 genfacs gcd posformrep reduceneg congruence powerdd ddzero-extra arithpartition.bc rob1

 This is one of the longest algorithms I have coded in BC and involved updating gcd, powerdd, genfacs, posformrep, reduceneg and constructing the files powertest3 and congruence.
+Files ddzero-extra and arithpartition.bc were added on December 10, 2019 and incorporate an improvement to the output when D = 0, due to Chi Chon Lei of Imperial College, London.

 - inversion.
 This contains inverse(m,n), which finds the inverse of m modulo n if it exists.
 The algorithm is from New algorithms for modular inversion and representation by binary quadratic forms arising from structure in the Euclidean algorithm, Christina Doran, Shen Lu and Barry R. Smith.